adomokos/climb_that_mountain/blog/2016/11/recursion_done_right.md

 end
 ```

 I did not find a `max` method in Ruby, I added that as a private class method.
 This is still pretty easy to read, but a bit more verbose than what I'd like it to be.
-I wanted to find the `(x:xs)` head-tail equivalent in Ruby, I knew that will be key to make it more succinct solution.
+I wanted to find the `(x:xs)` head-tail ([car-cdr](https://en.wikipedia.org/wiki/CAR_and_CDR) for you LiSP folks) equivalent in Ruby, I knew that will be key to make it a more succinct solution.
 This is it: `(head, *tail) = collection`.
 I also had to change the guard to quit from the recursion to look for empty array, as the splat operator will provide that.

 Here is my revised solution: